 Nicole’s passion for labor and employment law dates back to her law school career where she was mentored and inspired by her labor and employment law and appellate advocacy professors.
 While in law school, she completed the Employment Law Certificate program and participated as an executive member of the Moot Court Honor Board in addition to acting as a senior articles’ editor of the Charlotte Law Review.
 Nicole also received an outstanding legal writing award from the National Order of Scribes and was a quarter-finalist at the Robert F. Wagner Labor and Employment Law Moot Court Competition.

 Nicole was born and raised in Wyoming and attended the University of Wyoming where she obtained her bachelor’s degree in psychology.
-Her small town Rocky Mountain upbringing instilled in her the values of hard work, cooperation, and pride in her community which she has carried through to her service as the director of outreach at Ascension Lutheran Church and as a volunteer for Lucky Pup Rescue.
+Her small town Rocky Mountain upbringing instilled in her the values of hard work, cooperation, and pride in her community which she has carried through to her volunteer work with Ascension Lutheran Church’s outreach program and as a volunteer for Lucky Pup Rescue, South Carolina.
 Nicole moved to North Carolina in 2010 and has called Charlotte home since 2011.
 She, her husband, and their three dogs enjoy camping, softball, and DIY projects.
-When Nicole is not enjoying her favorite past-time as an avid reader, she enjoys moonlighting as a party planner.
+When Nicole is not partaking in her favorite past-time as an avid reader, she enjoys moonlighting as a party planner.

 Memberships and Leadership Positions

 U.S. Court of Appeals for the Fourth Circuit

 U.S. District Court for the Western District of North Carolina